Lucksly/Team-Conagher-Racing-WRO2025-FUTURE-ENGINEERS/README.md

     THE MACHINE
     This refers to the robot in a generic form, not a specific version but it's still a valid name.

+So, we've gotten that out of the way, what's inside each folder:

+The About Us folder just has a quick description of the team along with the 2 pictures of us.

+The 3D Models folder contains the sources for the 3D models used on THE MACHINE.

+The About THE MACHINE folder contains all the pictures along side a description of THE MACHINE